mahendrakumarshinde/MyRepo/RPi/bluepy/README.md

 Installation
 ------------

-The code needs an executable 'bluepy-helper' to be compiled from C source.
-Currently the Makefile is configured to build for ARM Linux; you will need to set the ARCH variable in it  appropriately for other platforms.
-The sources need glib and dbus headers to compile.
+The code needs an executable `bluepy-helper` to be compiled from C source.
+This is done automatically if you use the recommended pip installation method (see below).
+Otherwise, you can rebuild it using the Makefile in the `bluepy` directory.

-There are general instructions for setting up BlueZ on the Raspberry Pi at http://www.elinux.org/RPi_Bluetooth_LE.
+To install the current released version, on most Debian-based systems:

+    $ sudo apt-get install python-pip libglib2.0-dev
+    $ sudo pip install bluepy

-To build on the Pi:
+To install the source and build locally:

-    $ sudo apt-get install build-essential libglib2.0-dev libdbus-1-dev
+    $ sudo apt-get install git build-essential libglib2.0-dev
     $ git clone https://github.com/IanHarvey/bluepy.git
     $ cd bluepy
+    $ python setup.py build
-    $ make
+    $ python setup.py install

-Once 'bluepy-helper' is built, you can copy it and the two .py files to somewhere convenient on your Python path (e.g. /usr/local/lib/python2.7/site-packages/).
+I would recommend having command-line tools from BlueZ available for debugging.
+There are instructions for building BlueZ on the Raspberry Pi at http://www.elinux.org/RPi_Bluetooth_LE.

 Documentation
 -------------